 - Relevance and quality of the project presented;

 - Magnitude of expected spin-offs and sustainability of actions;

-- The realism of the project.
+- Feasibility and realism of the project;

-Quality of the application
+Quality of information provided

 Relevance and quality of the project

 - The information submitted must make it possible to evaluate the relevance and quality of the project with regard to:

 - Its consistency with or appropriateness for the government initiative;

 - The appropriateness of the planned activities for the project objectives;